d12frosted/elpa-mirror/gnu/exwm-readme.txt

    (setq exwm-input-global-keys `(([?\s-r] . exwm-reset))) (exwm-enable)

-3. Link or copy the file 'xinitrc' to '~/.xinitrc'.
+3. Add the following lines to '~/.xinitrc':

+   exec emacs

 4. Launch EXWM in a console (e.g. tty1) with

    xinit -- vt01